wdoyle42/lpo_prac/assignments/semester_2_assignment_4/assignment4.md

 3. In each sample calculate the value of the regression coefficients.

-4. Report the empirical sampling distribution generated.
+4. Report the empirical sampling distribution generated for the constant and both variables.

-5. Now, allow the correlation between the two independent variables to vary from .05 to .95 in steps of .05.
-Report what happens to the empirical sampling distribution in terms of both the mean and the standard deviation.
-Interpret the results.
+5. Now, create a correlation between the error term and one of the coefficients.
+Discuss what happens to your parameter estimates when there is a correlation between one of the coefficients and the error term.
+Increase the strength of the correlation between the independent variable and the error term and discuss what happens then.

 You should supply a do file that does all of the above, with comments in the do file answering part 5.